Make a sweet, sour, boozy drink with lemon and fresh elderflowers. It's easy and delicious on its own or in summer cocktails!

 The summer solstice brought many things alive in the garden, plants I’d been waiting to see bloom to know that summer was truly upon us in these sweet old mountains!
-One of those that I was excited for was Elderflower.
+One of those that I was excited about was Elderflower.

 A few years ago I offered some spare soapwort plants on a Facebook group for local plant people.
 When I met with the person who claimed them, I was delighted to accept two elderberry plants that they brought along!
 She let me know that they were specific varietals whose labels had been lost, but I don’t mind a little mystery in my life.
 I named one of them Pliny and the other Pliny the Younger.

-A week ago, I went to visit with Pliny the Younger with Alia wrapped up at my hip.
+A week ago, I went to visit Pliny the Younger with Alia wrapped up at my hip.
 We admired the white umbrella flowers, so delicate and perfect, and all of the various pollinators making their dinner and home in the stately plant.
 After asking permission and receiving approval to do so, I trimmed a few small pieces from each full flower.
 Having a stash of dried elderflowers in the apothecary already, I only got enough fresh flowers for the project I had in mind.
 I left the rest to become berries in a month or so and to leave a home for the buzzing mass of bees, flies, and spiders!

 Elderflower & Lemon Cordial